Updated January 2023.

 Transport From The Airport

-As there is no airport express train or airport buses, your options are to find a taxi at the airport or to pre-arrange for someone to pick you up.
+As there are no airport express train or airport buses, your options are to find a taxi at the airport or to pre-arrange for someone to pick you up.

 If you are traveling with a travel agency, you need to check if they are providing you with transport from your airport.

-The Jose Marti International Airport is located just outside of Havana, a 20ish minute’s taxi trip from the city center.
+The Jose Marti International Airport is located just outside of Havana, a 30-ish minute taxi trip from the city center.

 If you are arriving in Havana but going to other destinations, the Viazul bus company does have departures from Jose Marti Airport to other destinations.
 Viazul also operates from the airports at Varadero and Holguin.